LaunchCode-Education-Archived/liftoff-OLD/playbooks/instructor-playbook/week-6/README.md

 ## Possible Class Outline
 * Agile Standup
 * Mock Interviews
-* Free time to work on projects, or assignments
+* Free Time to Work on Projects or Assignments

 ## Student Struggles
 * Some students will not pass their mock interview.